 ESF will not fund activity that duplicates or cuts across national policy on grants and loans for tuition for skills activities.
 Exemptions to this principle will be considered only where a local specific need and/or market failure has been demonstrated and where the activity falls within the scope of the Operational Programme.

-Full details of what can and cannot be supported under each of the Investment Priorities are set out in the Operational Programme.
+Full details of what can and cannot be supported under this Investment Priority are set out in the Operational Programme.
 Details of the specific objectives have been reproduced in the tables below.